 Editor’s note: This is not meant to be a criticism of Narcotics Anonymous, Alcoholics Anonymous, or 12 Step Programs.
 I love the program, rather it is meant to spark the discussion on addiction to change the dialogue and to reassess the problem of drugs in society.
+We also touch on Ketamine for depression and hallucinogens in addiction treatment.
 Now I’m going to cram more themes into this post than I should try, but here goes…

-It should be mentioned that I didn’t get sober until I said to hell with freethought and jumped into 12 Step, but nowadays there are times I retake my propensity for iconoclastic opinions.
-It should also be mentioned that following my near fatal overdose in 2014 I think anything would have got me off the wade array of mind altering substances I was ingesting, particularly the good ol’ pain pills.
-With that being said; irony in labeling Narcotics/Alcoholics Anonymous as a spiritual, not religious, program is that its become “weaponization” to suit a societal agenda in an astonishingly similar way to what we’ve seen with organized religion time and time again.
+I should mention that I didn’t get sober until I said to hell with freethought and jumped into 12 Step.
+Nonetheless there are times I retake my propensity for iconoclastic opinions nowadays.
+Following my near fatal overdose I think anything would have got me off the wide array of mind altering substances I was ingesting, particularly the good ol’ pain pills.
+Here’s the irony in labeling Narcotics/Alcoholics Anonymous as a spiritual, not religious, program.
+It’s become “weaponization” to suit a societal agenda in an astonishingly similar way to what we’ve seen with organized religion time and time again.

 The problem with 12 Step isn’t a problem with 12 Step.
-The problem is that we’ve created a system where it’s expected to serve a larger role than what it was ever intended for.
+We’ve created a system where the program’s expected to serve a larger role than it was ever intended for.
 It’s a phenomenal program- one that aided in my return me to sanity- but it’s handicapping to treat it as the end all, be all for chemical dependency rehabilitation treatment.
-This isn’t to say that we should remove Alcoholics Anonymous entirely from treatment programs, we shouldn’t, but rather to say we might be well served to shift away from making it the focal point.
+This isn’t to say that we should remove Alcoholics Anonymous entirely from treatment programs, we shouldn’t, but rather we might be well served to shift away from making it the focal point.

 The Food and Drug Administration approved Spravato as a fast-acting treatment for patients who have failed to find relief with at least two antidepressants.
 Up to 7.4 million American adults suffer from so-called treatment-resistant depression, which heightens the risk of suicide, hospitalization and other serious harm, according to the FDA.

-To start I’ve never used ketamine, but after doing research and having heard second hand experiences I’ve got a decent idea how it works.
-In this Live Science article David Olson, an assistant professor of chemistry, biochemistry and molecular medicine at the University of California, Davis described ketamine-like substances as dirty, “meaning they likely hit a variety of targets in the brain,” Olson told Live Science.
-What I didn’t know was that one of those targets ketamine hits just so happens to be the opioid receptors in our brain according to recent studies.
+I’ve never used ketamine.
+However, after doing research and having heard second hand experiences I’ve got a decent idea how it works.
+In this Live Science article David Olson; an assistant professor of chemistry, biochemistry, and molecular medicine at the University of California described ketamine-like substances as dirty.
+“Meaning they likely hit a variety of targets in the brain,” Olson told Live Science.
+What I didn’t know was that one of those targets ketamine hits happens to be the opioid receptors according to recent studies.

-As someone well-versed in substance abuse, with a long history of “treatment-resistant” depression, who falls under the classification of a hard-to-treat patient (a list of the antidepressants I’ve been on at some point over the past 15 years include: Zoloft, Paxel, Abilify, Latuda, Lamictal, Celexa, and Lexapro) perhaps it’s that depression resistant to antidepressant can’t be cured with a pill.
-From my experience- I’ve been clinically depressed for fifteen years and clinically bipolar for seven- the most successful treatment for clinical depression have been physical activity, talking with a good therapist, contributing/being part of something bigger than yourself, and developing hobbies and skill sets.
+As someone well-versed in substance abuse, with a long history of “treatment-resistant” depression, I fall into the classification of a hard-to-treat patient.
+A list of the antidepressants I’ve been on over the past 15 years: Zoloft, Paxel, Abilify, Latuda, Lamictal, Celexa, and Lexapro.
+Perhaps depression resistant to antidepressant can’t be cured with a pill.
+From my experience- clinically depressed for fifteen years and clinically bipolar for seven- the most successful treatment for clinical depression have been physical activity, talking with a good therapist, contributing to something bigger than yourself, and developing hobbies and skill sets.
 Antidepressants help with depression, treatment-resistant depression require more than a pill.
 Yet, the FDA just gave the green light to pharmaceutical companies to prescribe an opioid for severe depression.

-Perhaps I’m wrong, as I mentioned it’s important we keep an open mind with all forms of treatments and that we engage in an open discussion (shameless plug) on the topic of drugs and their role in society.
-Still the idea of an opioid used to treat depression terrifies me.
-Specifically in regard to drug rehabilitation programs it’s imperative we adopt a more all encompassing approach to treatment options and centering on 12 Step has hindered this.
-To be clear, this is not a shortcoming of the program it’s society overextending what the program was ever intended for in the first place.
+Perhaps I’m wrong.
+As mentioned it’s important we keep an open mind on all forms of treatments.
+Likewise, it’s important we engage in an open discussion on the topic of drugs and their role in society.
+Still the idea of using Ketamine, an opioid, to treat depression terrifies me.
+Specifically in regard to drug rehabilitation programs it’s imperative we adopt a more all encompassing approach to treatment options.
+Centering on 12 Step has hindered this.
+To be clear, this is not a shortcoming of the program.
+It’s society overextending what the program was ever intended for in the first place.